ARM-software/armour/docs/CP.md

 2. Set up the onboarding policy (by default on_boarding is disabled)
 3. Services can now be onbarded
 4. Onboard the *µ1* service with armour-launch
-    1. Write the armour-compose file. **Warning** until urther modification of the proxy code, only one policy per proxy can be set (one service per proxy is a good architecture)
+    1. Write the armour-compose file. **Warning** until further modification of the proxy code, only one policy per proxy can be set (therefore one service per proxy is a good architecture)
-    2. armour-launch up -- service information + proxy information --> host
+    2. ``armour-launch ... up`` -- service information + proxy information --> host
-    3. host will start the proxy, onboard it localy, trigger the onboarding with the CP
+    3. Host will start the proxy, onboard it localy, trigger the onboarding with the CP
     4. Host -- OnboardingServiceRequest (service information, proxy label, host label) --> CP
-    5. The handling of the request will done in three steps
+    5. The handling of the request will be done in three steps
-        1. First, the control plane will evaluate the onboarding policy on the request
+        1. The control plane will evaluate the onboarding policy on the request
         2. If the onboarding is allowed, the services collections, in DB, will be updated and a specialized version of the policy will be computed for µ1 and stored.
         3. Then the Control Plane sends back a response with µ1 globalID
-    7. If the onboarding failed, send back an error. **The onboarding stops**
+    6. If the onboarding failed, send back an error. **The onboarding stops**
-    9. Otherwise, the Proxy will request, the policy for the *µ1* and update its local state (see the previous Warning).
+    7. Otherwise, the Proxy will request the policy for the *µ1* and will update its local state (see the previous Warning).
 5. Update the global-policy
     1. Update the DB
-    2. If the optionnnal *selector* argument is provided then this change should translated to local policy update for µservices designed by the *selector*
+    2. If the optionnnal *selector* argument is provided then this change should translated to local policy updates for the µservices designed by the *selector*
         1. Compute the list of the targeted services
-        2. For each of them specialize the global policy and send the new loca policy to them
+        2. For each of them, specialize the global policy and send the new local policy to it
         3. **Warning** there is no mechanism to ensure atomicity (or a weaker level of consistency) of the update.
-6. Update the onboarding-policy -> it only change the onboarding_policy in the DB and affect subsequent onboarding.
+6. Update the onboarding-policy -> it only changes the onboarding_policy in the DB and affects subsequent onboarding.

 ### Ctl
     * armour-ctl drop-global